 - T-44M, 554, Training Tank Regt, Leningrad Military District, 1970s

 This is a nice looking kit and is not over-engineered.
 Those 853 parts build up a full interior and engine compartment in addition to the exterior and track.
-We've seen kits from other manufacturers build up similar-sized vehicles with more parts with no interiors at all.
+We've seen kits from other manufacturers build up similar-sized vehicles with more parts and no interiors at all.
 I also salute the snap-together one-piece track links so you won't be spending a week building up track.

 My sincere thanks to MiniArt for this review sample!